lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 ### Applies

 Here’s an example of how run triggers and `tfe_workspace_run` differ: run triggers will always kick off a plan on the downstream workspace once the upstream workspace has completed a successful apply.
-Sometimes this results in plans on the downstream workspace that are unnecessary (in the case of a do-nothing plan) or that fail (when a downstream workspace has a dependency on multiple upstream workspaces but some upstream workspaces haven’t yet completed their applies).
+Sometimes this results in plans on the downstream workspace that are unnecessary (in the case of a do-nothing plan) or that fail (when a downstream workspace has a dependency on multiple upstream workspaces but some upstream workspaces haven’t yet completed their apply phases).

 With `tfe_workspace_run` you can specify when to apply and under what circumstance.
 For example, with [`depends_on`](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on), a workspace runner could wait until several upstream workspaces have applied before kicking off the downstream workspace.
 If that is the only benefit relevant to you, chances are that run triggers are probably good enough for your use case; you’re probably fine with a do-nothing or failed plan every now and then.